 Robert P. Parker

-Robert P. Parker joined Rothwell Figg in February 2013, following 14 years as a partner in the Litigation Department of a global general practice firm.
+Robert P. Parker joined Rothwell Figg in February 2013, following 14 years as a partner in the Litigation Department of a global general practice firm headquartered in New York City.
 His practice has focused on complex civil matters involving technology, regulatory, and commercial issues.
 Mr. Parker has represented clients in intellectual property litigation in federal district courts and at the International Trade Commission (ITC) under Section 337.
 He also has litigated in state courts, in the Court of International Trade, and before the Federal Election Commission, the Federal Energy Regulatory Commission, the Federal Trade Commission, and the Federal Aviation Administration's Office of Dispute Resolution.
 He has represented clients in international (ICC) and domestic (AAA) arbitrations.
 An experienced appellate lawyer, Mr. Parker has represented clients before the U.S. Courts of Appeals for the Federal, District of Columbia, Second, Third, Fourth, Eighth, Ninth and Eleventh Circuits, and the District of Columbia Court of Appeals.
+In addition to representing some of the world's most established companies, Mr. Parker also represents start-up enterprises in a variety of commercial and litigation matters.
 He has been named a Washington, DC Super Lawyer in the area of IP litigation.

 Mr. Parker has also played a leading role in prominent internal investigations for clients addressing accounting, regulatory, and compliance issues.
 He led an internal investigation into ethics and compliance practices at The Boeing Company, and he co-led investigations into accounting and governance at Fannie Mae and Xerox.
 He was a lead attorney for the "Rudman Commission," which in 1995 restructured the National Association of Securities Dealers and its relationship with the NASDAQ Stock Market.